Day 1

 Day 2

 In the evening we’ll pick you up from your hotel to take you to a mystical place where you’ll discover one of our most ancient traditions.
-Tango is more than our national dance… tango is our immigrant origins, the talent of our local artists, the sensuality of Argentine women and our way to deal with a broken heart; dancing our way through tragic, and yet eternal, love stories.
+Tango is more than our national dance… tango is our immigrant origins, the talent of our local artists, the sensuality of Argentine women, and our way of dealing with a broken heart; dancing our way through tragic, and yet eternal, love stories.

 Tonight you will enjoy a 3-hour professional display of tango and music with a group of local artists onstage immersed in an elegant and alluring place.
-The manners, ambience, clothes and dance steps which tango-lovers used to practice 100 years ago will come to life again and you will travel back in time for a night.
+The manners, ambiance, clothes, and dance steps that tango lovers used to practice 100 years ago will come to life again and you will travel back in time for a night.

 This spectacular tango show in Buenos Aires will be accompanied by delicious Argentine and international cuisine.
 Dinner is all-inclusive, beverages included so you can lose yourself in the ethereal taste of Malbec wine.
 At the end of the evening, around midnight, you will be driven back to your hotel, fully in love with the bohemian spirit of our incredible city.

 Tango is, all in all, a cultural experience that’s deeply rooted in Argentine hearts.
 Where do regular people go to dance tango?
 There are an immense number of dance halls or milongas in Buenos Aires.
-Some of our favorites are La Viruta -beginners friendly- and Salon Canning -with more advanced clientele- in Palermo neighbourhood.
+Some of our favorites are La Viruta -beginner-friendly- and Salon Canning -with more advanced clientele- in the Palermo neighborhood.
 Tango has evolved a big deal in the past years, and now there are also LGBT milongas that encourage a most inclusive practice.

 Day 3